mlaily/KeePass-CertificateShortcutProvider/README.md

 For now, only RSA certificates are supported.

 ECDSA is a signing algorithm.
-Supporting ECSA certificates would require some kind of hack to be able to encrypt the master password.
+Supporting ECDSA certificates would require some kind of hack to be able to encrypt the master password.
 See [here if you feel adventurous](https://stackoverflow.com/questions/47116611/how-can-i-encrypt-data-using-a-public-key-from-ecc-x509-certificate-in-net-fram)...